argilla-io/argilla/argilla/docs/how_to_guides/use_markdown_to_format_rich_content.md

 ### Hosted content

-Instead of uploading local files through DataURLs we can also visualize URLs that link directly to media files such as images, audio, video, and PDFs hosted on a public or private server.
-In this case, you can use basic HTML to visualize content that is available on something like Google Photos or decide to configure a private media server.
+Instead of uploading local files through DataURLs, we can also visualize URLs directly linking to media files such as images, audio, video, and PDFs hosted on a public or private server.
+In this case, you can use basic HTML to visualize content available on platforms like Google Drive or decide to configure a private media server.

 !!! warning
     When trying to access content from a private media server you have to ensure that the Argilla server has network access to the private media server, which might be done through something like IP whitelisting.